The diagonal of quartic fivefolds

 \subsection{Proof of Theorem \ref{thm:Phi-geom-gen}}

-\begin{proof}[Proof of Theorem \ref{thm:Phi-geom-gen}] Since $\Phi_{\mathcal X}$ depends only on the special fibre (see Lemma \ref{lem:Phi}), we may replace $R$ by its completion and assume that $R$ is complete.
+\begin{proof}[Proof of Theorem \ref{thm:Phi-geom-gen}] Since $\Phi_{\mathcal X}$ depends only on the special fibre (see Lemma \ref{lem:Phi}) and because the base change of $\mathcal{X}$ to the completion of $R$ remains a strictly semi-stable family, we may replace $R$ by its completion and assume that $R$ is complete.
 As the geometric generic fibre $X_{\bar{K}}$ of $\mathcal{X}\to\Spec R$ has a decomposition of the diagonal, it follows that there is a finite field extension $F\supset K$, such that $X_F$ has a decomposition of the diagonal.